 Our client admitted that she had said certain things that were inappropriate and consequently the Employment Tribunal awarded a reduction in compensation of 20% for contributory fault.

-Before the case went to an Employment Tribunal Remedy Hearing, Solicitor Michael Simpson was successful in negotiating an ACAS settlement agreement for our client in the amount of £100,000.
+Before the case went to an Employment Tribunal Remedy Hearing, our Employment Solicitors were successful in negotiating an ACAS settlement agreement for our client in the amount of £100,000.